Guides

 Winter

-Now, this is related to the point above because, at night, there’s not enough warmth from the sun in order to keep the solar panels running.
+This is related to the point above because at night there is not enough warmth from the sun in order to keep the solar panels running.

 Depending on the geographical location of the country, the size of solar panels has to vary.